-- A general anaesthetic (where you are sleep) carries a minimal risk.
-These will be explained by the anaesthetist before your surgery. - There is a risk of excessive bleeding, either during your operation or up to two weeks after surgery. - Around two out of every 100 patients may need a second operation to control bleeding, or may be re-admitted to hospital, or need a blood transfusion.
+- A general anaesthetic (where you are asleep) carries very small risks.
+These risks will be explained by the anaesthetist before your surgery. - You may develop an infection after surgery.
+The symptoms of an infection can include bad breathe and a high fever.
+Antibiotics may be needed. - There is a risk of excessive bleeding, either during your operation or up to two weeks after surgery.

+To control excessive bleeding, around 2 in every 100 patients may need:

+- a second operation

+- · to be re-admitted to hospital, or

+- a blood transfusion.